If outdoor adventure is your #1 priority, these small cities are the perfect home base.

 Home to the Dakota Five-O – a 50-mile mountain bike race across the Black Hills – Spearfish is a town of 11,500 that is just beginning to make a name for itself as an oasis for outdoor enthusiasts.
 Located between Mt.
 Rushmore and Devils Tower, residents spend their free time hiking, biking, running, fishing and climbing the south-facing Sunshine Wall year round.

-Nestled in the foothills of the Blue Ridge Mountains, Greenville is an outdoor oasis.
-The area's 120 independently owned restaurants indicate that entrepreneurs also fare well here, along with even the most discerning of foodies.
-The city's lakes, rivers, parks, waterfalls, and the nearby mountains, are the real draw.
-Locals fill their time with hiking, kayaking, canoeing, biking and fishing in this idyllic South Carolina town.
+Nestled in the foothills of the Blue Ridge Mountains, Greenville is home to big employers like GE, Michelin and BMW.
+The area’s 120 independently owned restaurants indicate that entrepreneurs also fare well here, along with even the most discerning of foodies.

 Want more content about cool places delivered straight to your inbox?
 Sign up for Livability’s weekly newsletter!